Tinkerforge/doc/en/source/Kits/HardwareHacking/GarageControl_Android.rst

 Step 4: More GUI logic
 ----------------------

-There is no button to close the connectino again after it got established.
+There is no button to close the connection again after it got established.
 The connect button could do this.
 When the connection is established it should allow to disconnect it again: